ol-iver/denonavr/README.md

 Automation Library for Denon AVR receivers - current version 0.10.12

+### TCP monitoring

+In addition to retrieving the current device status via HTTP calls, this version also adds the ability to setup a task that will connect to the receiver on TCP port 23 and listen for real-time events to notify of status changes.
+This provides instant updates via a callback when the device status changes.

 ## Important changes for version 0.10.0 and above

 ### async